 3. Choose a Wedding Package and Location

-Once you have an idea of which island and what type of ceremony you’d like, it’s time to narrow down a wedding package or elopement package and pick your location.
+Once you know which island and what type of ceremony you’d like, it’s time to narrow down a wedding package or elopement package and pick your location.
 (While our wedding packages and elopement packages are the same, some inclusions may appeal differently to you depending on whether you're having guests or not.
 We're happy to help if you have any questions.)

 At the core of most wedding packages are your two essentials: an officiant and a wedding photographer (only our Kamaiana package does not offer a photographer).
 Other packages include popular items, such as Limo service, videography, in-room hair and makeup, and wedding setups, and many couples want to add Hawaiian wedding elements, such as local flowers and leis, a live Hawaiian musician, and a hula dancer.

 All of our wedding packages are customizable.
-We know it’s important for you to choose exactly what’s right for you, so we try to make the process as easy and straightforward as possible.
+We know it’s important for you to choose exactly what’s right for you, so we try to make the process as straightforward as possible.

-With so many beautiful wedding locations in Hawaii, it can be tough to choose.
+With so many beautiful wedding locations in Hawaii, choosing can be tough.

 If you find yourself unsure, we’d like to encourage you to reach out to us.
 We’re happy to chat about our locations and any questions you have.